 The Convention creates a mechanism for effective international service through ‘Central Authorities’ in member states, alongside any other permissible methods.
 Service using the Hague Service Convention avoids arguments about validity.

 If you need the authority of a formal, court-issued, Hague Certificate of Service, or there is the slightest chance that a defendant here in the UK will fight a transatlantic action, or if there is ever likely to be any need to enforce a judgment over here, it makes absolute sense to undertake Article 5 service through our Central Authority using our gold service.
 Learn more >>

 As an alternative to the Central Authority route, the Convention acknowledges that service can be carried out by other means and Article 10 makes it clear that the Convention allows service directly via a “competent person” in the UK.
 The UK Government has designated that solicitors such as Graham Bridgman are competent persons and our silver service offers service upon his formal instructions.
 Learn more >>

 If you are considering process service in Scotland, Northern Ireland, the Channel Islands, the Isle of Man or the Republic of Ireland, they each have their own Central Authorities to whom you can apply direct for Article 5 service and Graham Bridgman, our solicitor, is only able to act within the jurisdiction of the England and Wales Central Authority for Article 10 service.
 However, our bronze service provides for service via private process server in all of these territories.
 Learn more >>

 Why can’t we just use a suitable local process server, without these extra administrative hoops?

 A question we are frequently asked!

-Our bronze service provides for service via private process server, not just in England and Wales, but throughout the rest of the UK, the Isle of Man and the Channel Islands, and the Republic of Ireland.
+So, if that risk of challenge is acceptable, our bronze service provides for service via private process server, not just in England and Wales, but throughout the rest of the UK, the Isle of Man and the Channel Islands, and the Republic of Ireland.